 “I well remember an occasion when bits of dust got in the way, and left white spots on the black backgrounds.
 Back in the UK, we had to go through the film frame-by-frame and black out the spots with a black felt tip pen before the film could be transferred to videotape.
 High technology at its best!”

 [00:03:57] IDENT: a still version of the ident introduces Channel 4’s first programme – Countdown.

-RELATED PAGE: you can see the opening/closing of the first edition of Countdown here.
+RELATED ARTICLE: you can see the opening/closing of the first edition of Countdown here.

 PICTURED: Channel 4 ident.
 COPYRIGHT: Channel 4 Television Corporation.